ytwangZero/ewasAPP/README.md

 ## How to Run

-You can run the APP like so:
+You can run the APP in the R studio like so:

   ``` r
 shiny::runGitHub("ewasAPP", "ytwangZero")